MarcelMeurer/Project-MySmartScale/README.md

 ## What is Project MySmartScale

-This project gives an answers to a very important challenge regarding Windows Virtual Desktop: In a cloud environment, virtual machines are paid based on “switched on” time – even if the resources are not in use.
+This project gives an answers to a very important challenge regarding Windows Virtual Desktop or Citrix Virtual Apps and Desktops in Azure: In a cloud environment, virtual machines are paid based on “switched on” time – even if the resources are not in use.
 Managing the execution of session hosts is crucial for resource-efficient IT.

 Project MySmartScale starts and smartly deallocates session hosts.
 It learns about the user’s behavior and actively logoffs sessions at the right time to save compute power – and money.
 This solution is 100% based on Azure platform services.